rails/sprockets/guides/end_user_asset_generation.md

 # End User Asset Generation

-This guide is for those using sprockets through an interface similar to the Rails asset pipeline.
+This guide is for those using Sprockets through an interface similar to the Rails asset pipeline.
 It will talk about end user interfaces.
-If you are not the end user, but intstead a tools developer who is building an asset processing framework, see [building an asset processing framework](building_an_asset_processing_framework.md).
+If you are not the end user, but instead a tools developer who is building an asset processing framework, see [building an asset processing framework](building_an_asset_processing_framework.md).

 ## What is Sprockets?